 - Refined sugar, including soda, candy, and most traditional baked goods

 - Processed foods of any kind

-- Refined vegetable oils (soybean, corn, canola, grapeseed, hydrogenated).
+- Refined vegetable oils, such as soybean, corn, canola, grapeseed, and hydrogenated oils

-The primal and paleo diets have a lot of similarities and both diets are based off of evolutionary science.
-They both believe the diet humans had 100,000 years ago before the agricultural revolution, was healthier than the Standard American diet.
+The primal and paleo diets have a lot of similarities.
+Both diets are based off of evolutionary science, believing the diet humans followed 100,000 years ago before the agricultural revolution was healthier than the Standard American diet.